emanuelhuber/RGPR/04_RGPR_tutorial_GPR-data-survey.md

     ## 5 LINE04   111.     m 2014-04-25  100    NO  NO LINE04.DT1
     ## ****************

 You can see that no coordinates (x,y,z) are associated with the GPR data.
-Therefore, if you try to plot the suvey you will get:
+Therefore, if you try to plot the survey you will get:

 ``` r
 plot(mySurvey, asp = 1) # throw an error